Motorcycle tips to keep you safe and save you money5/19/2023

 2. Check your tires, brake pads, fluids and chain

 Whether you DIY or take it to a motorcycle pro, some musts for safe riding are: properly inflated tires (manufacturer’s recommendation), topped up brake fluid and correctly adjusted front and rear brakes.
 Replace your brake fluid every two years to maintain its effectiveness and lubricate the chain before your first ride and every 1,000 kilometres.

 Always wear a good helmet (it’s the law) and use one that has a recognized certification on it such as DOT or Snell.
 Invest in proper riding footwear and quality riding gear (including reflective pieces).
-BCAA Motorcycle Insurance comes with $1,500 coverage for motorcycle ridinggear with the option to increase the limit up to $3,000.
+Make sure to protect all your gear with BCAA Motorcycle Insurance, which includes $1,500 coverage for motorcycle riding gear with the option to increase the limit up to $3,000.

 Look for a policy that gives you deductible options and more coverage for other aspects of motorcycle riding.
 For example, motorcycles aren’t used all year and BCAA Motorcycle Insurance offers a no hassle 12-month policy that includes winter storage protection and covers riding gear, a trailer and sidecar.
 There’s also an option to add personal property coverage to protect your personal belongings carried in saddle bags.
-Plus, you can save 5% on the collision portion of your premium for BCAA Motorcycle Insurance if you’ve completed a recognized motorcycle training program, or are a BCAA Member.
+Plus, you can save 5% on the collision portion of your premium for BCAA Motorcycle Insurance if you’ve completed a recognized motorcycle training program, and save up to 20% if you are a BCAA Member.

 New to motorcycling?
 Speak to a professional insurance advisor about BCAA Motorcycle Insurance to make sure you have the right coverage and can enjoy the open road.